Actor: History

+Antiquity

 The first recorded case of a performing actor occurred in 534 BC (though the changes in the calendar over the years make it hard to determine exactly) when the Greek performer Thespis stepped onto the stage at the Theatre Dionysus to become the first known person to speak words as a character in a play or story.
 Before Thespis' act, Grecian stories were only expressed in song, dance, and in third person narrative.
 In honor of Thespis, actors are commonly called Thespians.
 The exclusively male actors in the theatre of ancient Greece performed in three types of drama: tragedy, comedy, and the satyr play.
 This developed and expanded considerably under the Romans.
 The theatre of ancient Rome was a thriving and diverse art form, ranging from festival performances of street theatre, nude dancing, and acrobatics, to the staging of situation comedies, to high-style, verbally elaborate tragedies.

+Middle ages

 As the Western Roman Empire fell into decay through the 4th and 5th centuries, the seat of Roman power was moved eastward to Constantinople.
 Records show that mime, pantomime, scenes or recitations from tragedies and comedies, dances, and other entertainments were very popular.
 From the 5th century, Western Europe was plunged into a period of general disorder.
 Small nomadic bands of actors traveled around Europe throughout the period, performing wherever they could find an audience; there is no evidence that they produced anything but crude scenes.
 Traditionally, actors were not of high status; therefore, in the Early Middle Ages, traveling acting troupes were often viewed with distrust.
 Early Middle Ages actors were denounced by the Church during the Dark Ages, as they were viewed as dangerous, immoral, and pagan.
 In many parts of Europe, traditional beliefs of the region and time meant actors could not receive a Christian burial.

 In the Early Middle Ages, churches in Europe began staging dramatized versions of biblical events.
 By the middle of the 11th century, liturgical drama had spread from Russia to Scandinavia to Italy.
 The Feast of Fools encouraged the development of comedy.
 In the Late Middle Ages, plays were produced in 127 towns.
 These vernacular Mystery plays often contained comedy, with actors playing devils, villains, and clowns.
 The majority of actors in these plays were drawn from the local population.
 Amateur performers in England were exclusively male, but other countries had female performers.